-lb. nitrite × 1,000,000 = ppm nitrite in the pickle lb. pickle ppm nitrite in the pickle x effective or actual % pump = ppm nitrite in the bacon
+Ib. nitrite × 1,000,000 = ppm nitrite in the pickle Ib. pickle

 IPP can use the steps in following table to determine if a proposed bacon processing procedure will produce product in compliance with the regulations.

 STEP EXAMPLE

 1 Determine the weight of the nitrite added to the pickle solution, the total weight of the Pickle Formula

 pickle solution, and the target % pump from Water 1996.3 lb.

 the establishment's written procedure.
 Salt 302.2 lb.

 Sugar 156.2 lb.

 Sodium

 Phosphate 31.3 lb.

 Sodium

 Erythorbate 11.5 lb.

 Sodium Nitrite 2.5 lb.

 Total 2500 lb.

 Target pump is 12%

 2 If all three factors are known, one can just solve for ppm and compare the answer with the regulation to determine if the procedure produces bacon in compliance.
 We have 2.5 lb. of nitrite and want to make 2500 lb. of pickle and pump at a level of 12%.
 Is this in compliance?

 Note: The ingoing ppm of sodium erythorbate and sodium phosphate can be determined by replacing the pounds of nitrite with the pounds of sodium erythorbate and sodium phosphate and performing the mathematics. n = 2.5 × 0.12 × 1.000.000 2500 n = 120 ppm nitrite (in compliance)